MediaBlog

 Top of page Field Study & Volunteer Work

-In addition to time spent in the classroom in San Ramón, the Spring semester program includes substantial field study in the region.
-This educational travel typically includes the following:
+The principal location of the program will be San Ramón, Costa Rica, where participants will live with Costa Rican families.
+In addition to time spent in the classroom in San Ramón, the program includes substantial field study in the region, during which

 • Day-long and multiple-day field trips to